-Upon successful completion of the course the student:
+On the successful completion of this course, the student shall be able to have:

-Has the basic knowledge of communications and networking engineering needed to pursue his studies. Ð

-- Has the ability to manage network problems at both theoretical and laboratory levels. - Has the ability to interpret and judge scientific issues related to the design of computer networks that are applicable to everyday life.
+- The basic knowledge of communications and networking engineering needed to pursue his studies. - The ability to manage network problems at both theoretical and laboratory levels. - The ability to interpret and judge scientific issues related to the design of computer networks that are applicable to everyday life.

-321-4120 Advanced Topics of Programming Languages
+Advanced Topics of Programming Languages